MartinMenev/ShopLizt/README.md

     - Register
       - create new account

  - <strong>Dashboard (Home page)</strong>

     - My collection (section)
-      - view your recipe collection (own recipes and favorite list (saved recipes posted by other users)
+      - view your recipe collection (own recipes and favorite list (saved recipes posted by other users))
-      - option to open or remove from your Collection
+      - option to open or remove a recipe from your Collection
       - option to add new recipe

     - My shopping list (section)